Kabir Sehgal: Literary career

 His book, Coined: The Rich Life of Money and How Its History Has Shaped Us, was published on March 10, 2015, and was one of Business Insider's top 15 business books coming out in 2015.
 It examines how and why money has come to play such a central role in everyday life.
 Topics such as the neuroscience of money behavior and the archaeology of coinage are also examined from and anthropological and historical perspective.
-With regard to digital currencies such as Bitcoin, Sehgal writes in Coined that it is unlikely they will gain traction as an alternative to the U.S. dollar given U.S. government's power to determine what is a currency.

 In March 2015, Coined became a New York Times and Wall Street Journal best seller.
 The New York Times said of Coined, "If you've been waiting for an economic version of Eat, Pray, Love,' this may be it."
 The Financial Times called Coined, "An eclectic and sometimes personal inquiry into the roots of finance takes in everything from Galápagos turtles to Apple Pay."

 His children's book The Wheels on the Tuk Tuk was published by Simon & Schuster in January 2016.
 Publishers Weekly described the book as, "a wonderfully accessible introduction to daily life in another place."

 Kabir Sehgal wrote a book of poetry with Deepak Chopra, Home: Where Everyone is Welcome, which was published by Grand Central Publishing in August 2017.
 The book is composed of 34 poems inspired various American immigrants such as Albert Einstein and Madeleine Albright.
 The book became a Publishers Weekly bestseller.

 Sehgal's book Fandango at the Wall was published by Grand Central Publishing in October 2018.
 It describes the Mexican traditions of fandango and son jarocho music.
 It comes with a music CD that combines Afro Latin Jazz and son jarocho music.
 It also details the history of the relationship between the United States and Mexico.
 The foreword to the book is written by Douglas Brinkley and the afterword is by Andrew Young.
 The book was nominated for an Audie Award for Best Original work in 2019.

 Simon & Schuster published Sehgal's children's book Festival of Colors, which is about Holi, the Indian festival of colors in January 2018.
 It was named a Favorite Picture Book of the Year by Barnes & Noble and book all young Georgians should read in 2018 by Georgia Center for the Book.
 Simon & Schuster published Sehgal's children's book Thread of Love, which is about the Indian tradition of raksha bandhan, in October 2018.
 It was named a Best Children's Book of 2018, according to the Seattle Public Library.

 Sehgal co-wrote Legion of Peace: Twenty Paths to Super Happiness with Muhammad Yunus, the Nobel Peace Prize Recipient in 2006, Monica Yunus, and Camille Zamora.
 Hachette published the book in December 2018.